AdamSpannbauer/iphone_app_icon/README.md

 The search using both color and BOVW features performs as well as we could have hoped.
 All of our top 5 results are apps from the Toca Boca family.

-[Candy Crush](https://itunes.apple.com/us/app/candy-crush-saga/id553834731?mt=8) is another group of apps to test our engine out on.
+[Candy Crush](https://itunes.apple.com/us/app/candy-crush-saga/id553834731?mt=8) is another good group of apps to test our engine out on.
 Searching with [Candy Crush Jelly Saga](https://itunes.apple.com/us/app/candy-crush-jelly-saga/id1047246341?mt=8) shows another great result.

-Other icon queries produce interesting results in our engine, but these examples were shown since they're rare cases where they have arguably 'right' results (due to them being in such popular 'families' of apps).
+*Note: other icon queries produce interesting results using this engine, but these examples were shown since they're rare cases where they have arguably 'right' results due to them being in such popular 'families' of apps at the time the icons were scraped.*

 <p align='center'>
   <kbd>